ElPioterro/stock-market-project/README.md

 ## General Information

 - This project is represention of real-life stock-market prices for various items.
-- Purpose of this project is to get A as final grade for web-development class.
+- Purpose of this project:
+- [x] Get A as final grade for web-development class.

-### Update #1
+#### Update #1

-I GOT A ON THIS PROJECT!
+I GOT "A" GRADE ON THIS PROJECT!

 > Yatta yo!